 How to Cold Smoke Cheese

 One thing to keep in mind with cheese is that it has a pretty low melting point.
 In fact, the milk fat in cheese begins to melt at 90 degrees Fahrenheit, so in order to properly smoke cheese without melting it, we’ll need to make sure the temperature of our grill stays well under 90 degrees.

 On that note, it’s probably best to pick a day that’s cooler to do this process.
 If you pick a warm day, smoking cheese will quickly become an uphill battle.
 The cooler the better, and smoking at night or early in the morning before the sun rises is also a great way to avoid warmer mid-day temperatures.

 You might be wondering at this point how to create smoke while still keeping the temperature under 90 degrees.
-There are a few different ways you can achieve this, but I think the easiest and most straightforward comes by using a pellet smoker tube and your favorite flavored wood pellets for smoking.
+There are a few different ways you can achieve this, but I think the easiest and most straightforward comes by using a pellet smoker tube and your favorite wood pellets.